unicef/kindly/docs/development.md

 Unit test for endpoints have been set up using pytest.

-To run tests from main directory:
+To run tests from within the `api/` folder:
 ```bash
 pytest
 ```